-We had already been on a tour to Rauðasandur and Látrabjarg, which are the best-known pearls in the southern part of the Westfjords, but there were still some lesser-known areas which I wanted to explore.
+We had already been on a tour to Rauðasandur and Látrabjarg, which are the best-known pearls in the southern part of the Westfjords Region, but there were still some lesser-known areas which I wanted to explore.
 We found so many interesting places, which I will be writing about later on.

 Top photo: Reykhólar hostel